JesseJohn7/JesseJohn7/README.md

 I'm a lifelong learner and love to stay up to date with the latest industry trends and best practices.
 Collaboration is key for me, and I enjoy working with others to find creative solutions to technical challenges.

-If you're looking for a front-end developer who brings passion, experience, and a love for HTML, CSS, Tailwind CSS Javascript and react to the table, then I'm your guy!
+If you're looking for a front-end developer who brings passion, experience, and a love for HTML, CSS, Tailwind CSS Javascript and React to the table, then I'm your guy!
 Let's work together and build something amazing!</p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=jessejohn7&label=Profile%20views&color=0e75b6&style=flat" alt="jessejohn7" /> </p>